 If you'd like to attach the email to an Opportunity that already exists, just open the Opportunity in Capsule and then from the Actions menu and select Attach an email action and Capsule will provide you with a specific Drop Box email address to use.

-When you forward an email to the Drop Box, you can create a new Case by replacing dropbox@ with case@.
+When you forward an email to the Drop Box, you can create a new Project by replacing dropbox@ with project@.
 It will look something like:

 email@example.com.
-Capsule will auto-create the new Case, attaching the email and contact.
+Capsule will auto-create the new Project, attaching the email and contact.

-If you’d like to attach the email to a Case that already exists, just open the Case in Capsule and then from the Actions menu and select Attach an email action and Capsule will provide you with a specific Drop Box email address to use.
+If you'd like to attach the email to a Project that already exists, just open the Project in Capsule and then from the Actions menu and select Attach an email action and Capsule will provide you with a specific Drop Box email address to use.

 When you forward an email to the Drop Box, you can start a Track by replacing dropbox@ with track+